Classical and Quantum Mechanics via Lie algebras: Dynamical symmetries

 A physical system is called {\bfi{exactly solvable}} (or {\bfi{integrable}}, or {\bfi{completely integrable}}) if it has ``enough'' constants of motion.
 Equivalently, if the centralizer $C_\Ez(H)$ of the Hamiltonian $H$ in the algebra $\Ez$ of observables is ``large enough''.
 The effect of having enough central elements is that the system has enough conserved quantities to explicitly solve the differential equations of the system. \at{give references to exact definitions in the classical case}

 A {\bfi{dynamical algebra}} of a classical physical system is a Lie algebra $\Lz$ that one can associate to the system such that the Hamiltonian $H$ is contained in the Lie--Poisson algebra $ C^\infty(\Lz^*)$.
+An extensive treatment of the role of Lie algebras in infinite-dimensional classical integrable systems (field theories in one and two space dimensions) see \sca{Roy Chowdhury} \cite{RoyC}.

-For a quantum mechanical system the corresponding requirement is that $H$ is contained in the closure of the universal enveloping algebra $\mathcal{U}(\Lz)$ of $\Lz$, equipped with a locally convex topology such that potentials of the form $e^{-x^2}$ are allowed.
+In this section, we are however, only interested in the application to spectroscopy and hence concentrate on the quantum case.
+For a quantum mechanical system the requirement defining a {\bfi{dynamical algebra}} is that $H$ is contained in the closure of the universal enveloping algebra $\mathcal{U}(\Lz)$ of $\Lz$, equipped with a locally convex topology such that potentials of the form $e^{-x^2}$ are allowed.

 For example, the Heisenberg algebra $h(n)$ is the dynamical algebra of symplectic classical systems with $n$ position degrees of freedom, and of traditional Schr\"odinger quantum mechanics.
 The hydrogen atom has additional rotational symmetry, and the special properties of the Coulomb potential imply that one can in fact find a fairly big dynamical algebra, namely $so(2,4)$, see e.g. \sca{Wybourne} \cite{wybourne}.